 Getting updates and providing feedback

-You can access previous applications, or those which you're in the process of completing, under 'My applications' when you're logged into our online recruitment system.
+You can access previous applications, or those which you're in the process of completing, under 'My applications' when you're logged into our Jobs site.

-Once you've registered with our online recruitment system, you can sign up to 'job alerts' to receive auto-generated emails about vacancies which may be of interest to you.
+Once you've registered with our Jobs site, you can sign up to 'job alerts' to receive auto-generated emails about vacancies which may be of interest to you.

 Any job alerts you've set up will be visible in your profile.
 You'll be able to review existing alerts or set up new ones at any time.

-We welcome your feedback on our recruitment process and online job application system.
-If you've any comments, suggestions or queries, please contact the Recruitment Team.
+We welcome your feedback on our recruitment process and Jobs site.
+If you've any comments, suggestions or queries, please contact our Recruitment Team.

-We recommend that you check the Recruitment Privacy Notice each time you visit the site.
+We recommend that you check our Recruitment privacy notice each time you visit the site.

-We collect and store personal information you submit to us via our recruitment website.
+We collect and store personal information you submit to us via our Jobs site.

 Our privacy notice is subject to change, and we'll notify you of any changes we make to it in future on this page.
-By continuing to use our recruitment website, you are thereby agreeing to such changes.
+By continuing to use our Jobs site, you are thereby agreeing to such changes.